 Walgreens and Uber will work with community organizations that will distribute free rides.
 Individuals in need of transportation assistance must be identified by participating partner organizations.
 Community partners will be provided with tools from Uber that will allow them to schedule rides and direct members on how to schedule rides.
 In a recent expansion of the partnership, users can also now schedule their vaccination at Walgreens directly in the Uber app.

-How will underserved areas be identified; what’s the criteria?
+How are underserved areas identified; what’s the criteria?

-Walgreens follows federal guidance for what classifies both geographic areas and populations as being medically underserved.
+Walgreens follows federal guidance for what classifies both geographic areas and populations as being medically underserved, as well as the CDC’s high social vulnerability index score.
 We also consider the specific needs of each community, collaborations with community partners, and more.
-Since March Walgreens has hosted more than 700 offsite clinics, nearly half of which have occurred in medically underserved areas.
+Since March Walgreens has hosted more than 800 offsite clinics, nearly half of which have occurred in medically underserved areas.

 How is Walgreens helping to address vaccine hesitancy?

-Although vaccine hesitancy is steadily decreasing, we recognize it as not being just one thing, it’s many things.
+Although we are seeing levels of vaccine hesitancy slightly decrease, we recognize it as not being just one thing, it’s many things.
 Health is personal, so the message and how we help patients overcome hesitancy needs to address their personal experience and situation.
-We’re taking a multi-faceted approach that includes:
+We’re taking a multi-faceted approach that includes our pharmacists, educational content on our website and social media, and partnerships with civic leaders, advocacy groups, and faith-based organizations.

 How will you ensure that people without internet can sign up for a vaccine appointment?

-Our aim is to ensure eligible patients are able to receive vaccinations as soon as possible.
 Vaccine appointments can be made by calling 1-800-Walgreens, in-store, and by calling your local Walgreens.
 Patients will be able to schedule both vaccination appointments at the same time.
 Our pharmacists will also recommend scheduling a second dose appointment at the point of vaccination.
+Walk-in appointments same day appointments are also available in stores across the country.

 Is your scheduler and phone line available in Spanish?